D-modules generated by rational powers of holomorphic functions

 and having the minimal degree.
 Specializing this equation to $s=-\al$, we get

-\sk One may then naturally ask the following \msn {\bf Question 1.} $\D_Xf^{-\al}\ne\D_Xf^{-\al+1}\,$ if $\,b_f(-\al)=0\,$? \ms In fact, this has been asked to the author also by N.~Budur and U.~Walther recently.
-In these notes we show that it can be solved to some extent (see Theorems~1, 2, and 3 below) by using the theory of Bernstein-Sato polynomials and $V$-filtrations as in \cite{Ka1}, \cite{Ka2}, \cite{Ka3}, \cite{Ma2}, \cite{Ma3}, \cite{mhp}, etc. (We may assume $\al\ne1$ in Question~1, since it is trivial for $\al=1$.)
+\sk One may then naturally ask the following \msn {\bf Question 1.} $\,\D_Xf^{-\al}\ne\D_Xf^{-\al+1}\,$ if $\,b_f(-\al)=0\,$? \ms Indeed, this has been asked to the author also by N.~Budur and U.~Walther recently.
+In this paper we show that it can be solved to some extent (see Theorems~1, 2, and 3 below) by using the theory of Bernstein-Sato polynomials and $V$-filtrations as in \cite{Ka1}, \cite{Ka2}, \cite{Ka3}, \cite{Ma2}, \cite{Ma3}, \cite{mhp}, etc. (We may assume $\al\ne1$ in Question~1, since it is trivial for $\al=1$.)
 It turns out, however, that there is an example where Question~1 has a negative answer, see Example~(4.2) below.
-This also solves an old open problem in \cite{sup}, see Remark~(4.4) below. \sk Let $i_f:X\into Y:=X\times\C$ be the graph embedding with $t$ the coordinate of $\C$.
+This also solves an old open problem in \cite{sup}, see Remark~(4.4) below. \sk Let $i_f:X\into Y:=X\times\C$ be the graph embedding by $f$ with $t$ the coordinate of $\C$.
 Set